Moderno Football Club

-The Moderno Football Club, officially founded as The Modern Foot-Ball Club, was a football club based in Madrid, Spain, which was founded on November 1902 and dissolved just over a year later in January 1904 after being absorbed by Madrid FC.
+The Moderno Football Club, officially founded as The Modern Foot-Ball Club, was a football club based in Madrid, Spain, which was founded in November 1902 and dissolved just over a year later in January 1904 after being absorbed by Real Madrid FC.

-Moderno is best known for winning the very first Madrid championship in 1903, after beating the likes of Madrid FC, Moncloa FC and Iberia FC.
+Moderno is best known for winning the first Madrid championship in 1903, after beating the likes of Madrid FC, Moncloa FC and Iberia FC.
 Despite its early success, however, the club was subjected to an early disappearance in 1904, when it was absorbed by a decimated Madrid FC, which was then briefly renamed Madrid-Moderno Foot-Ball Club (a condition that the Modern FC demanded for fusion).
 Thus, Moderno was one of the clubs that made it possible for Madrid FC to continue growing.
 In addition to players, Moderno also provided the original idea for the current coat of arms of Madrid, with the coincidence in the initials of both clubs (M) allowing Madrid to take the design from the modernist club.

 The club disputed its matches at the Hipódromo de Madrid, sharing the field with Madrid FC, as there were hardly any fields in Madrid at the time.
 As for clothing, the club wore a white shirt.